 This project consists of modifications to the C&SF Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
-The FY 2014 activities include negotiation and execution of the amendment to the Project Partnership Agreement and completion of design.
+The FY 2015 activities include negotiation and execution of the amendment to the Project Partnership Agreement and completion of design for remaining project features.

-West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East Project
+West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East Project (\$4,550,000)

 This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and restore a portion of the historic Everglades flows.
-FY 2014 activities include continuation of the STA 1E culvert repairs and completion of construction of the trash rake system repair work for the S-319.
+FY 2015 activities include completion of the STA 1E culvert repairs and completion of construction of the trash rake system repair work for the S-319.

-Everglades and South Florida Ecosystem Restoration Critical Projects (\$975,000)
+Everglades and South Florida Ecosystem Restoration Critical Projects

 This program involves the implementation of "critical restoration projects" authorized in Section 528 of WRDA 1996, as modified by WRDA 2007, Section 6006.
-FY 2014 efforts include continuation of construction for the Basin 2 feature on the Seminole Big Cypress project.
+FY 2015 efforts include continuation of construction for the Basin 2 feature on the Seminole Big Cypress project using available funding.